viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 1. Save the resulting output.
 These values will be passed as parameters within the provisioning command.
 1. Download and extract the [Connected Cache provisioning package for Windows](https://aka.ms/MCC-Ent-InstallScript-WSL) to your host machine. **Note**: The installer should be in a folder that isn't synced to OneDrive, as this will interfere with the installation process.
 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
-1. Set the Execution Policy to "Unrestricted" to allow the provisioning scripts to run.
+1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the Connected Cache runtime account.

     For gMSAs, the value should be formatted as `"Domain\Username$"`.
 For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.